gbd-consult/qwebgisapp/README.md

-# QWC4GBDClients
+# qwebgisapp

-Repository to extend QWC functionality
+Repository to extend QWC functionality on Linux based systems.

 ## Installation on client server

-### Prerequisites
+### Prerequisites for Debian/Ubuntu

 Install base packages, also check apt.lst